CaiXiaolan/CaiXiaolan.github.io/index.md

 ## Who could access to the data?

 - Myself, my supervision panel members.
-- Possiblely employee(s) in an AI company providing academic transcription service.
+- And possiblely employee(s) in an AI company providing academic transcription service.

 # My publications